ayeletbaynash/Drive-App/README.md

 **3. Explore:**  **Web App:** Open your browser and go to **`http://localhost:3001`**.
 * **Mobile App:** Scan the terminal's QR code using the Expo Go app (Android) or your native Camera app (iOS) to launch the drive!
+(**Note:** Public or institutional networks (e.g., University Wi-Fi) often use Client Isolation, which prevents the mobile app from connecting to the server.
+To fix this, use a Mobile Hotspot and update the new IP address in config.js)
 ### Project Documentation
 For a more detailed look at the project, including screenshots of the app in action, and step-by-step guides, check out our local Wiki: